-- All booth payments to UARC are due by August 30th (July 15th for early bird discount) and are non-refundable (except deposit fee if all conditions are met).
+- All booth payments to UARC are due by August 15, 2023 (June 30th for early bird discount) and are non-refundable (except deposit fee if all conditions are met).

 - Exhibitors are not permitted to sell bottled water.
 Free water stations will be available throughout the event.

 - Exhibitors must be completely set up by 11:30am.

 - Every exhibitor is provided a 10ft x 10ft area, one table, and two chairs.
-Additional tables available with $20 fee.
+Additional tables available with a $25 fee.